CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 [^twopaths]: This rule states that each Darkhaven has two site paths, which is not the case as previously mentioned in the _MELE_ rules.
 This text appears to be a holdover from _The Wizards_ rules which was not updated for _The Lidless Eye_.
 [^borderregions]: This phrase "usually in Border regions" appeared in the Limited version of _The Wizards_ rules but was taken out and not present in the Unlimited version—Border-holds are not _usually_ in "Border regions" (Border-lands), they are usually in Wilderness.
 However, this statement returned for _The Lidless Eye_ rules in a position within the sentence.
 [^factionmppile]: In _METW_ factions are placed in the play area.
 This rule in _MELE_ states that factions are placed in your marshalling point pile, not the play area.
 In Section 2 of _MELE_ there is a diagram showing that factions are in play, not in the marshalling point pile and section 10 states that factions are played into the play area.
 The _Challenge Deck_ and _The Balrog_ Rules Summary also state that factions are placed into the marshalling point pile.
 However, some of the cards that are played on factions (e.g., Trouble on All Borders, No Escape from my Magic, etc.) specifically state "a faction in play."
 The reason that factions were played into the play area in the first place is that the Designers hoped to make more use out of factions.
 There was an expansion in development called _War Hosts_ which would allow factions to battle across the map.
 However, these mechanics were deemed to be too clunky in a game focusing on small groups of companies traveling the map. _Dark Minions_ was released instead and _War Hosts_ got pushed back until it was abandoned.
 Presumably the abandonment of _War Hosts_ meant that factions could simply go into the MP pile.
 However, the MP pile is out of play and so cards cannot be played on "factions in play."
 This led to rules changes in Section 2.
 Unlike in _METW_ where the MP pile and out-of-play pile are out of play, _MELE_ makes a distinction between "inactive" and "active" play.
 However, "inactive" play is never defined.
 In the end, the same result achieved a different way.
 At least, ICE has never defined any mechanical difference between the _METW_ way of playing factions into the play area and the _MELE_ way of placing the factions into the MP pile besides changing the place were factions end up after being played.
+[^helltalk]: The card named _He'll Talk_ does not exist in the published game.
+Presumably it is a permanent-event that gives marshalling points similar to _News of the Shire_, but it does not require the character to remain tapped as does _Kill All but NOT the Halflings_.